tooh/logic_pro_to_hue/README.md

 - A network setup that allows connection to the specified remote `LIGHT_IP`.
 - API key on the Hue bridge

+Optional
+-  an Ulanzi Led Clock flashed with Awtrix firmware

 ## Installation

 1. **Clone the repository:**